PushOCCRP/Push-Backend/README.md

 - If you're having troubles connecting from your browser, make sure that you have port 443 open to incoming traffic on the server.

+# Setting Up Push Notifiations

+TBD, this is annoyingly complicated.

 # Notes

 ### DNS HOST